 of system-programming intentions.
 These should not be a concern for normal

 All T2 array accesses range-check the index, and all dynamic arrays and object accesses also check the pointer for null.
 This is normally done with a system call, which is not overly fast, but the compiler is able to recognize in many cases when the programmer already did that test, and therefore eliminates the system call in those cases.
 This analysis happens in the single source-code pass, so it cannot know about global variables or anything that might happen later in a loop.
 I always insert code to re-check pointers and subscripts after every loop, and also inside each loop, preferably just before they are used.
-The compiler knows about the LENGTH() of arrays in such tests, but there's a bug that prevents it from doing that in the for-loop initialization.
-The compiler is not able to propagate variable range check across variable assignments -- if you test variable x, then copy it to y, the compiler will not know about y.
+The compiler knows about the LENGTH() of arrays in such tests.
+The compiler is not able to propagate variable range-check information across variable assignments -- if you test variable x, then copy it to y, the compiler will not know about y.
 It also does not do much with expressions involving the index variable.
 With a lot more effort, I could make it smarter, but this is sufficient to greatly speed up array access.

 There is a system function "BoundsNullError()" which if you